kristapsdz/oconfigure/README.md

 ./configure PREFIX=/opt
 ```

-These are set in the generated `Makefile.configure`, which should be
+These are set in the generated *Makefile.configure*, which should be
 included by the source's `Makefile`.
 The `LDADD`, `LDFLAGS`,
 `CPPFLAGS`, `DESTDIR`, `PREFIX`, `MANDIR`, `LIBDIR`, `BINDIR`,
 `SHAREDIR`, `SBINDIR`, `LINKER_SONAME`, and `INCLUDEDIR` variables are
 recognised.
 Anything else is discarded and warned about.

-If you want to use an alternative `CC` or `CFLAGS`, specify them as an
+If you want to use override the default `AR`, `CC`, or `CFLAGS`
-environmental variable.
-If the compiler is not found, **oconfigure**
-will try to locate `clang` and `gcc` before giving up.
+variables, specify them as environmental variables.
+(The results will
+be set either way in *Makefile.configure*.)
+For example:

 ```
 CC=musl-gcc ./configure
 ```

 The `CC`, `LDFLAGS`, `CPPFLAGS`, and `CFLAGS` are used when running the
 configuration tests themselves.
+If a default `cc` compiler is not found,
+**oconfigure** will test for `clang` and `gcc` before giving up.

 For Linux users with
 [libbsd](https://libbsd.freedesktop.org) installed,